DigitalGeographyLab/BorderRegion_KDE/README.md

 # BorderRegion_KDE
-BorderRegion_KDE is a program to calculate a geographical Kernel Density Estimation (KDE) polygons derived from human mobility across country borders to map functional cross-border regions (e.g. [Aagesen et al. 2023](https://doi.org/10.1080/04353684.2022.2101135)).
-This program helps to reveal functioning border regions, and transnational spaces in general, from the perspective of people as KDE indicates the probability density estimation for cross-border mobility from both side of the border.
+BorderRegion_KDE is a program to calculate geographical Kernel Density Estimation (KDE) polygons derived from human mobility across country borders to map functional cross-border regions (e.g. [Aagesen et al. 2023](https://doi.org/10.1080/04353684.2022.2101135)).
+This program helps to reveal functioning border regions, and transnational spaces in general, from the perspective of people as the KDE indicates the probability density estimation for cross-border mobility from both sides of the border.

-This program imports unique cross-border movement vectors, processes movement vector data to calculate KDE levels, and geographically visualize KDEs in case of European countries.
+This program imports unique cross-border movement vectors, processes movement vector data to calculate KDE levels, and geographically visualize KDEs in the case of European countries.
 Yet, the program is generic and can be used globally once input data is updated, accordingly.
-The program has various parameter options for calculating KDEs, see the Usage section for further details.
+The program has various parameter options for calculating KDEs, see the [Usage section](#usage) for further details.

-In addition, BorderRegion_KDE program has few pre-processing features such as 1) converting H3 coordinates to Lat and Lon coordinates and 2) calculating the distance between start (origin) and end (destination) point of a mobility vector for defining what mobility vectors by distance are included for KDE calculation.
+In addition, the BorderRegion_KDE program has a few pre-processing features such as 1) converting H3 coordinates to Lat and Lon coordinates and 2) calculating the distance between start (origin) and end (destination) points of a mobility vector for defining what mobility vectors by distance are included in KDE calculation.

 *The work is conducted as a part of the [BORDERSPACE](https://www.helsinki.fi/en/researchgroups/digital-geography-lab/projects/borderspace) – Tracing Interactions and Mobilities Beyond State Borders: Towards New Transnational Spaces project at the [Digital Geography Lab](https://www2.helsinki.fi/en/researchgroups/digital-geography-lab), University of Helsinki.*